any-docs/css/content/reference/properties/mask-composite/index.md

 }
 ```

-We then apply the heart and circle masks as the comma-separated {{cssxref("mask-image")}} property values.
+We then apply the heart and circle masks as the comma-separated `mask-image` property values.
 These are applied to each {{htmlelement("img")}} element, with all the images in a row getting the same masks.

 ```css
 /* apply the mask images */